Three Great Shrines of Benzaiten

 The Three Great Shrines of Benzaiten (日本三大弁天) are a group of Japanese shrines dedicated to the worship of the goddess Benzaiten.
 During the Meiji Era separation of Shinto and Buddhism the veneration of the Buddhist water-goddess Benzaiten was replaced by the veneration of the Munakata sanjojin (宗像三女神), three Shinto goddesses of the sea.
 The official veneration of Benzaiten was moved to separate Buddhist temples.
-They are traditionally enumerated as follows:
+They are enumerated as follows: